 - Tulipe collects donations from health companies to respond to the emergency needs of populations in distress during acute health crises, natural disasters and conflicts via its partners in the field.

-- The Red Cross in France an independent charity working alongside governments and public authorities which undertakes neutral and impartial humanitarian action.
+- The International Red Cross in France an independent charity working alongside governments and public authorities which undertakes neutral and impartial humanitarian action.

 Johnson & Johnson